 There was a crazy crowd that was always fighting, especially a few hours after Sunday mass when the liquor had flowed.
 Beatings, knifings and retribution were common occurrences.
 It used to be blood all over, blood on all sides, it was the devil.
 They stabbed each other to death.
 The police were always carting them off to jail, says Dad.
 They would be taken to jail in São Vicente where they would be thrown naked into damp cells with water underneath.
 There they would be beaten senseless until they confessed.
 Thieves also got the same treatment until they revealed the whereabouts of the stolen goods to the police.
 But they were hard men and needed to be softened to a quivering pulp before confessing.
 There was respect for the law in those days, in the time of the dictator Salazar, says Dad.

 Of course they’d be released after a while but like all recidivists, they’d be back in the slammer a few weeks later for further correcting, unless they killed someone of course, in which case the courts got involved.
 But it was the devil in those days! – says Dad.

 I’m party to a taste-off conducted by six Boaventurans in my father’s kitchen on a cold morning between:

 (ii) The local Poncha da Madeira, based in Poiso, Madeira, honey rum and liqueur, bottled by J. Faria & Sons Lds, Funchal, 25% alcohol.
-A simple, one-dimensional punch of forgettable impact sold in plastic 1l bottles with cheap labeling.
+A simple, one-dimensional punch of forgettable impact sold in plastic 1-litre bottles with cheap labelling.
 Cost: 5 euros/litre, including tax.